potamides/DeTikZify/README.md

 > [!TIP]
 > If you encounter difficulties with installation and inference on your own
 > hardware, consider visiting our [Hugging Face
+> Space](https://huggingface.co/spaces/nllg/DeTikZify) (if the space is
+> restarting the first run might take 10-15 minutes to download and load the
-> Space](https://huggingface.co/spaces/nllg/DeTikZify).
-Should you experience
-> long wait times, you have the option to
+> model).
+Should you experience long queues, you have the option to
 > [duplicate](https://huggingface.co/spaces/nllg/DeTikZify?duplicate=true) it
 > with a paid private GPU runtime for a more seamless experience.
 Additionally,
 > you can try our demo on [Google